 How to Make the Knit Moss Stitch

 The knit moss stitch is a beginner-friendly stitch pattern that creates a dense, beautifully textured fabric that lies flat and looks the same on both sides.
-It’s made using only knit and purl stitches, yet the finished fabric feels professional.
+Moss stitch belongs to the Knit and Purl Stitches family because it creates texture using only knit and purl stitches.
+You can also browse the full Types of Knit Stitches guide if you are comparing stitch families.

 What Is the Knit Moss Stitch?